Tidbits: Milk Dessert Bar

 “My mother baked one thing,” Cohn says.
 “She made a Duncan Hines cake on everybody’s birthday, and that was it.”
 But Cohn’s grandmother, Lena Cohn, baked from scratch even after she lost her sight.
 “She wasn’t the best baker, but that fact that she could bake even when she was blind inspired me,” Cohn said.

 Black-and-white family photographs hang on the shop’s rear wall, reminders that baking is love and family matters.
 Cohn’s own son and daughter-in-law, AJ and Madii Kolonis, relocated from Denver to help open the shop.
-AJ handles operations, while Maddi focuse
+AJ handles operations, while Maddi focuses on marketing.

-s on marketing.
 “They do all the things I can’t do,” Cohn says, laughing.

 Cohn’s focus on the kitchen ensures a colorful line-up of cakes and cookies, like thin and lacey chocolate chip or Lazy Daisy pound cake topped with coconut and brown sugar.
 Flavors for cheese cakes, pound cakes, and layer cakes change regularly, based on seasonal ingredients and Cohn’s creative whimsy.
 “She did a cinnamon roll cheesecake the other day that flew out of here so fast, we didn’t even get a taste,” AJ explains.

-Closed Sunday and Monday, Milk Dessert Bar is open until 7 p.m.
-Tuesday through Thursday and until 11 p.m. on weekends.
+Closed Sunday and Monday, Milk Dessert Bar is open u Tuesday through Thursday from 11 a.m. to 8 p.m. and on weekends from 10 a.m. to 11 p.m.
 Up next: Ice cream made in-house.

 1789 Kirby Parkway (901-730-0893)